 Your child is swearing, what do you do?
 What kind of discipline works, and is it ever okay to curse?

 Is spanking as discipline the best method?
 Read about punishment and disciplining your child.

 Frustrated with a messy child who won't clean his room?
 Here is help for parents.

 Explore the lives of these six lesbian women in history and answer the question: were they, or weren't they?

-If you are constantly behind in your laundry, here are some questions to ask yourself.
+Laundry never ends.
+If you are constantly behind in your laundry, here are five tips to help you stay organized and on top of it.
 Get ready to conquer your laundry problems!

 The oubliette was a horrifying form of torture used in medieval and Renaissance European castles.
 Learn about oubliettes and read a macabre poem about them.